woct0rdho/triton-windows/README.md

 1. CUDA 12 is required.
 CUDA 11 and older versions are not supported.
 The wheels are built against CUDA 12.5, and they should work with other CUDA 12.x.
 You can either:
     * If you're using conda, then install PyTorch with CUDA in conda according to [PyTorch's guide](https://pytorch.org/get-started/locally/#windows-anaconda)
         * You can verify the existance of CUDA in the conda env by running `conda list cuda`
+        * Don't mix two virtual environments.
+If you're using ComfyUI (or some other AI software) with an embeded Python environment, then don't use conda, unless you know conda very well
     > OR
     * If you're not using conda, then install CUDA in your system using the installer from [CUDA toolkit archive](https://developer.nvidia.com/cuda-toolkit-archive)
         1. When installing, you need to choose both 'CUDA Development' and 'CUDA Runtime'